 The wine isn’t particularly good, but “decent enough” by Parisian standards.
 It’s more of a collector’s item.
 Each year the labels are designed by local artists and the wine is auctioned off for €45 per bottle with the proceeds going to local children’s charities during the annual Fête des Vendanges, which has been celebrated every harvest (except during WWII) since the vineyard’s replanted grapes were harvested in 1934.

 The best time to visit Clos Montmartre is in October during the annual Fête des Vendanges.
-The rest of the year it is difficult, though not impossible to visit.
-Visits with a tasting can be arranged by the Montmartre Tourist Office and is only available for groups of 20 or more.
+The rest of the year it is difficult, though not impossible to visit independently.
+Visits with a tasting can be arranged by the Musée de Montmartre and is only available in French or you can visit for a wine tasting as part of Take Walks Exclusive Montmartre Experience.

 Clos Montmarte is located at Rue des Saules.
-The Fête des Vendanges is October 10-14, 2018.
-To arrange a group visit (only for groups of 20 or more) to Clos Montmarte, email [email protected].
+The Fête des Vendanges is in October every year.

 Much like how Clos Montmartre came in to existence, monks built an abbey on the hill above the banks of the Seine and cultivated vineyards here in the 15th century.
 The wine they produced was quite popular with King Louis XIII.
 The religious order and the abbey itself were destroyed during the French Revolution, but the old cellars remained.
 They were rediscovered in the 1950s and served as the wine cellars for the Eiffel Tower restaurants before becoming the Musée du Vin in 1984.